Rethink the Dolphin Show—Don't Buy the Ticket

 Captive Dolphins Are Constantly Bombarded by Noise Pollution

 Dolphins communicate via acoustics.
-Have you ever held your ears under water in a bath tub or in a swimming pool or even the ocean?
+Have you ever held your ears under water in a bathtub or a swimming pool or even the ocean?
 Every pop, clack, or bang is amplified!
 Imagine the amount of sensory overload these sensitive species are receiving when surrounded by the visiting public.
 We know we shouldn't tap on the glass of their enclosures, but can you imagine what the noise of a soundtrack may do to them during a performance?
 Intense, right?

 The Behavior of Dolphins in Captivity